 The “Sibson mixture”, Hardy explains, was a “delicious beverage”, invented by the eponymous member of the party and consisting of “red country wine and Swiss champagne combined in equal proportions”.
 Small wonder that Hardy was fondly remembered by his AC colleagues as “a genial, cheery companion”.

-To be concluded: the sad decline and discrediting of alcoholic alpinism.
+To. conclude: the sorry decline of alcoholic alpinism.

 Very entertaining.
 You've prompted me into delving into Peaks, Passes and Glaciers plus the early Alpine Journals.
 I think I now know where part 3 is going?